 We exist to provide a strong community, adequate resources, and effective support to the BAME students at the University.

 The Black, Asian, and Minority Ethnic Students’ Network was originally established as an informal group to petition for name-blind applications at the University in 2019.
-In August of 2020 we became an official subcommittee of the Students’ Association, convened by the BAME Association Officer.
+In August of 2020 we became an official subcommittee of the Students’ Association, convened by the SRC BAME Officer.

 We exist to provide a strong community, adequate resources, and effective support to the BAME students at the University.
 While we acknowledge that the term BAME may not be entirely representative, we want to ensure that we are all-inclusive, and open to all minority students who may need support, help, or guidance.